17 Best Slideshow Makers for a Mac [2025]

 Best for: Businesses presenting at events or conferences, users who want to incorporate a range of elements into their presentations

 FlowVella presentations sometimes look a bit like the page of a website because of all the interactive elements built into them.
-FlowVella allows the presenter to seamlessly move between image files, slides, videos, and other media dynamically – breaking from the linear nature of standard Mac slideshow apps.
+FlowVella allows the presenter to seamlessly move between image files, slides, videos, and other media dynamically – breaking from the linear nature of standard Mac slideshow apps which was a pleasant surprise while using it.

 The FlowVella app even provides a “kiosk mode” for iPads, easily letting users (like museum goers or tradeshow attendees) interact with a presentation you made without accidentally changing its elements.